rdiff-backup/rdiff-backup-ansible/README.md

     ansible-playbook -i localhost, -c local \
       rdiffbackup.rdiff_backup.rdiff_backup_develop -K

-This playbook is only developed and tested for Fedora, but you are welcome to offer your help for other platforms.
+This playbook is only developed and tested for Fedora, and a bit for Manjaro (and hence ArchLinux), but you are welcome to offer your help for other platforms.

 ## CHANGELOG

+* v1.3.0 / 2023-10-20 - `rdiff_backup_develop` supports ArchLinux/Manjaro, fix license & Co
 * v1.2.0 / 2023-08-20 - add `rdiff_backup_develop` role and playbook
 * v1.1.1 / 2020-12-18 - fix typo in role metadata
 * v1.1.0 / 2020-12-17 - add support for Debian, Ubuntu and Windows.